XuYanci/DrawKLine/README.md

-# DrawKLine
-绘制分时,K线图等。

-1. Please Install CocoaPods in you computer, and install pods below
+DrawKLine is a demo for display TimeChart, KLine .

+Before your run it , you should install pods below:

 pod 'AFNetworking', '~> 2.6.0'